A lifting of the Goulden-Jackson cluster method to the Malvenuto-Reutenauer algebra: The cluster method in Malvenuto Reutenauer

 \subsection{Further specializations of the generalized cluster method}

-We now use the homomorphisms defined in the previous section to produce further specializations of our generalized cluster method which can be used to express the polynomials $A_{\Gamma,n}^{(\ides,\icomaj)}(s,t,q)$, $A_{\Gamma,n}^{\ides}(s,t)$, $P_{\Gamma,n}^{\ipk}(s,t)$, and $P_{\Gamma,n}^{\ilpk}(s,t)$ in terms of ``refined cluster polynomials''.
+We now use the homomorphisms defined in the previous section to produce further specializations of our generalized cluster method which can be used to relate the polynomials $A_{\Gamma,n}^{(\ides,\icomaj)}(s,t,q)$, $A_{\Gamma,n}^{\ides}(s,t)$, $P_{\Gamma,n}^{\ipk}(s,t)$, and $P_{\Gamma,n}^{\ilpk}(s,t)$\textemdash defined in Section 1.1\textemdash to ``refined cluster polynomials''.
 These specializations are similar in spirit to Elizalde's $q$-cluster method in that they count permutations by occurrences of prescribed patterns but also keep track of additional statistics.

 We begin with $(\ides,\icomaj)$.
 Given a set $\Gamma\subseteq\mathfrak{S}$, let

 which counts $\Gamma$-clusters of length $k$ by the number of marked occurrences as well as the inverse descent number and inverse comajor index of the underlying permutation. \begin{thm} Let $\Gamma\subseteq\mathfrak{S}$ be a set of permutations, each of length at least 2.
 Then